political points

 - Thomas, February 19, 2025

 The U.S.-NATO alliance must be unassailable in the halls of the American government.
-It has kept the peace in Europe for decades, and we hope and trust for decades to come.
+It has maintained peace in Europe for decades, and we hope and trust it will continue to do so for decades to come.

 - Thomas, February 18, 2025